emren/food_delivery_app/README.md

 https://www.npmjs.com/package/json-server Json Server package at npm.
-The app currently is set to use the this server which can be found at my github https://github.com/emren/fake-server-for-food_delivery-app
+The app currently is set to use the this server which can be found at my github https://github.com/emren/fake-server-for-food_delivery-app Just type npm run server to start the server on Localhost.

 But if you want to use it without the server you can do it with the embedded food.json file.
 To do that just uncomment the methods at FoodProvider.